Data Plane

 DP-011The data plane shall serve as training data substrate for VLA fine-tuningv3

-DP-013Structured outputs and experiment results shall be stored as Parquet in MinIO via DuckLakeDP-012v1
+DP-013Structured outputs and experiment results shall be stored as Parquet in the lakehouse via DuckLakeDP-012v1

 DP-014Raw files (fMP4, GeoParquet, point clouds, checkpoints) shall be stored in object storeDP-012v1